cortexproject/cortex/docs/architecture.md

 ### Configs API

 The **configs API** is an **optional service** managing the configuration of Rulers and Alertmanagers.
-It provides APIs to get/set/update the ruler and alertmanager configurations and store them into backend.
+It provides APIs to get/set/update the ruler and alertmanager configurations and store them into the backend.
 Current supported backend are PostgreSQL and in-memory.

 Configs API is **stateless**.